 Stroll Through the Jardin du Luxembourg

-Looking for a bit of greenery in the city?
-The Jardin du Luxembourg, or Luxembourg Gardens, is the perfect place to relax and take in some fresh air.
-The gardens feature beautiful flower beds, a large pond where you can rent boats, and even a puppet theater for the kids.
+The Jardin du Luxembourg, or Luxembourg Gardens, is the perfect place to relax and take in some fresh air while in Paris.
+The gardens feature beautiful flower beds, a large pond where you can rent boats, and even a puppet theater to keep the kids entertained.
 The gardens are accessible for those with mobility issues, with paved pathways and ramps available throughout the park.

 Tour Claude Monet’s Home and Gardens in Giverny

-Located just an hour outside of Paris, the village of Giverny is a must-visit for art and nature lovers.
-The village is home to the iconic French Impressionist painter Claude Monet, and visitors can tour his stunning home and gardens, which served as the inspiration for many of his famous paintings.
-The gardens are particularly breathtaking, featuring a variety of colorful flowers, a lily pond, and a Japanese-style bridge.
+Located an hour outside of Paris, the village of Giverny is a must-visit for art and nature lovers.
+It was home to the iconic French Impressionist painter Claude Monet, and visitors can tour his stunning home and gardens, which served as the inspiration for many of his famous paintings.
+The gardens are particularly breathtaking, featuring a variety of colorful flowers, the famous lily pond, and a Japanese-style bridge.
 The Giverny with Claude Monet’s Home & Gardens Tour is accessible for those with mobility issues, with ramps and paved pathways available throughout the property.
-Don’t miss the opportunity to see the place where Monet created some of his most iconic works of art.
+Don’t miss this opportunity to see the place where Monet created his most iconic works of art.

 Visit Notre Dame Cathedral

-One of the most famous cathedrals in the world, Notre Dame is a must-see for history buffs and architecture enthusiasts.
-The cathedral, which dates back to the 12th century, was heavily damaged in a fire in 2019 but has since been restored and is now open to the public.
-The cathedral is accessible for those with mobility issues, with ramps and elevators available.
+One of the most famous cathedrals in the world, Notre-Dame is a must-see for history buffs and architecture enthusiasts.
+The cathedral, which dates back to the 12th century, was heavily damaged in a fire in 2019 and its interior will reopen in 2024.
+However, you can still visit one of the finest pieces of architecture in the world.

 Sample the Local Cuisine